The Ultimate Guide to Location Scouting

 Before you narrow down specific locations, you want to be sure of the city or the area within your city that you want to film in.

-There are many factors that weigh in on this decision –
+There are many factors that weigh in on this decision:

 - Film permits can be more difficult to obtain in certain areas of LA for instance, and easier (and cheaper) to obtain in certain other areas.
+It's best to be aware and learn about the rules of film permits before you begin production.

 - Another factor to consider is how easily your cast and crew can get to the shooting region.
 If your team is based out of Santa Monica, it may be easier to get to Venice than to get to Long Beach or Burbank, for instance.